kercheval/GradleCMPlugin/README.md

 be assigned prior to the declaration of the buildinfo block.

-- Any modification of the buildinfo variables will be ignored once the configuration phase has been completed unless the autowrite variable is set to false and the creation of the build information file has been delayed.
+- Any modification of the buildinfo variables will be ignored once the configuration phase has been completed and the buildinfo file has been created.
+You can call the buildinfo target directly to recreate the build info file with new information, but this should be done prior to any tasks being run which will use the info file for insertion into artifacts (jar/war/ear/etc) or the risk of inconsistent build information is present.

-####Information sources
+###Information sources

 Git - This plugin uses the library JGit to obtain git information.
 Among other things, this plugin logs the most recent commit